 Give retailers more flexibility to accept returns

 Once the customer chooses store credit, the shop owners will have two choices: deny the return outright or accept it in less-than-ideal condition and bear the financial consequences.
 Shop credits seem to be effective in the second option.
-Retailers can accept returns of incomplete sets of goods, or even incomplete products, and give store credit up to the value of the items returned.
+Retailers can accept returns of incomplete sets of goods, or even incomplete products and give store credit up to the value of the items returned.
 Allow the buyer to return the two leftover candles in exchange for shop credit, which can be repackaged and resold.

 Prevent some returns altogether

-Obviously, return is an issue but retailers might still be wondering What is store credit and how might it help to avoid returns?
+Obviously, return is an issue but retailers might still be wondering What store credit is and how it might help to avoid returns?
 It is possible in a few particular cases, while also giving the chance to experience exceptional customer service.

 If the price of an item drops, shop owners can offer shop credits to make up the difference.
 It’s up to the merchant about how recent a purchase must be, but buyers who purchased the item within a week or ten days of the price adjustment are the most likely to feel misled.